 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Tyson Foods reported total greenhouse gas emissions of approximately 5,560,000,000 kg CO2e, comprising 3,560,000,000 kg CO2e from Scope 1 and 2,200,000,000 kg CO2e from Scope 2 emissions.
-The company has not disclosed Scope 3 emissions for this year.
+This marked a reduction from 2020, where total emissions were about 6,174,000,000 kg CO2e, with Scope 1 emissions at 3,890,000,000 kg CO2e and Scope 2 at 2,200,000,000 kg CO2e.
 Tyson Foods has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2016 as the base year.
-Additionally, the company plans to cut Scope 3 emissions from the production of poultry, pork, and beef by 30% per ton of finished meat, covering approximately 80% of their Scope 3 inventory by the same target year.
-These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 2°C. Overall, Tyson Foods is actively working towards significant reductions in its carbon footprint, reflecting a commitment to sustainability within the food and beverage processing sector.
+Additionally, the company plans to cut Scope 3 emissions from the production of poultry, pork, and beef by 30% per ton of finished meat, covering approximately 80% of their Scope 3 inventory by the same year.
+The company’s emissions intensity, measured in metric tonnes CO2e per 1,000 pounds of finished product, has also shown improvement, with a reported intensity of about 0.0817 metric tonnes CO2e in 2022, down from approximately 0.0953 metric tonnes CO2e in 2019.
+Tyson Foods is committed to aligning its targets with the Science Based Targets initiative (SBTi), ensuring that their reduction strategies are consistent with the global goal of limiting temperature rise to 2°C.

 Access structured emissions data, company-specific emission factors, and source documents